Richard B. Boswell, LCSW, LLC

 The final factor in successful therapy is that the therapy should be focused on the specific needs and issues of the client.
 The client’s concerns must be dealt with directly, not avoided.

-In addition to the above common factors, therapists should be licensed by the state to practice in their profession, have specific advanced training in their area of expertise, continue to advance their training throughout their career; and have a process to objectively measure the outcome of the services they provide.
+In addition to the above common factors, therapists should be licensed by the state to practice in their profession, have specific advanced training in their area of expertise, and continue to advance their training throughout their career.

 All of these criteria may be reviewed with the therapist you choose to establish whether he or she is a good fit for you and your situation.